 The microphone suspension boom scissor is lightweight and has a high bearing weight capacity.
 The maximum load weight capacity of the equipment is 4lbs.

 This tool can be used with any standard 3/8″ to 5-/8″ adapter.
-It is compatible with different mics and shock mounts.
+It is compatible with different mics and standard shock mounts.
 The device will fit most mics.
-It is not compatible with older Blue Yeti microphones.
+It is not compatible with the older Blue Yeti microphone.

 The product is easy to use because it has an upgraded desk clamp that offers 4x more contact areas.
 This equipment can hold tablets up to 2″ thick.
 The device also features a headset hook to make it easier.

 - It has a remarkable bearing weight capacity.

 - It is compatible with many mics because of its compatibility

 - It can be used easily with the upgraded desk clamp